Journey through an exploration of Boeing’s impact on Seattle over 100 years, from flying boats on Lake Union to the launch of the Dreamliner.

 Tommy worked at Boeing since 2011 and is a Tool Maker with expertise in lean manufacturing and 3D printing technology.
 In this clip, Tommy discusses the advantages of 3D printing and talks about the first tool he made for Boeing using a 3D printer.

 On the first Thursday of each month, general admission to MOHAI’s permanent exhibits is free all day long!
-Free admission includes: True Northwest: the Seattle Journey, and the Bezos Center for Innovation.
-Explore Puget Sound’s rich and diverse culinary history in Edible...
+Free admission includes: True Northwest: The Seattle Journey and the Bezos Center for Innovation.
+Explore Puget Sound’s rich and diverse culinary history in Edible City:...